danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/access-kubernetes.md

 ## Prerequisites

-* An authenticated `az` cli.
+* An authenticated `az` cli (from the host).
+This likely means `az login --tenant TENANT_ID`, where the tenant id is that of  "DPL Platform".
+See Azure Portal > Tenant Properties.
 The logged in user must have permissions to list cluster credentials.
 * `docker` cli which is [authenticated against the GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).
   The access token used must have the `read:packages` scope.